Curtis Blair

-Curtis Blair (born September 24, 1970, in Roanoke, Virginia) is a retired American professional basketball player and current referee in the National Basketball Association (NBA).
+Curtis Blair (born September 24, 1970) is an American basketball referee who currently officiates in the National Basketball Association (NBA).

-College
+Playing career

 A 6'3" and 185 lb point guard, Blair played college basketball for the University of Richmond Spiders.
-Blair was honored as the Colonial Athletic Association Men's Basketball Player of the Year in 1991–92 season, as well as a two-time first-team All-CAA and three-time CAA All-Tournament team selection.
+He was honored as the Colonial Athletic Association Men's Basketball Player of the Year in 1991–92 season, as well as a two-time first-team All-CAA and three-time CAA All-Tournament team selection.

-NBA
+He was selected by the Houston Rockets in the 2nd round (53rd overall) of the 1992 NBA draft, though he never played in a regular-season game for the Rockets.

-He was selected by the Houston Rockets in the 2nd round (53rd overall) of the 1992 NBA Draft, though he never played in a regular-season game for the Rockets.
+Career as referee

 Following a brief career playing overseas including Turkey, Blair became a referee in the NBA, where he wears the number 74.